-The Sea Eagle 330 is our pick as the best inflatable kayak for 2016.
+The Sea Eagle 330 is our pick as the best inflatable kayak.
 It has enough room on board for tandem riding and a weight capacity of 500 lbs.
 The interior of it when inflated is approximately 9’6” x 15”.
 It is light enough to carry easily down your favorite hiking trails at only 26 pounds.
 It works well in white water situations and is rated as a class III kayak.
 The total time to inflate and attach the seat is less than 10 minutes.
 This allows you to get in the water quickly.
 Click here to read our in depth review of the Sea Eagle 330 kayak.

 Best Inflatable Fishing Kayak

 If fishing is your preferred kayaking adventure, you should consider the Coleman Colorado inflatable.
 This is a two person inflatable fishing kayak that is rugged in design and durability.
 It has multiple air chambers so that you will not sink if you get a small puncture in your kayak.
 It is guaranteed not to leak around its air valves.
 There is a trolling motor add on, which will expand your fishing capabilities and it has paddle holders on board as well.
 Click here to read our in depth review of the Coleman Colorado fishing kayak.

 Best Tandem Inflatable Kayak